keyboardio/Kaleidoscope/README.md

 ## Using the plugin

-To use the plugin, just include the header, add it to the list of used plugins, and register the `Focus` hooks:
+To use the plugin, just include the header, add it to the list of used plugins.

 ```c++
 #include <Kaleidoscope.h>